Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments: Background

 \paragraph{Deterministic Policy Gradient (DPG) Algorithms.} It is also possible to extend the policy gradient framework to deterministic policies $\cpol_\theta: \mathcal{S} \mapsto \mathcal{A}$ \cite{silver2014deterministic}.
 In particular, under certain conditions we can write the gradient of the objective $J(\theta) = \mathbb{E}_{s \sim p^{\cpol}}[R(s,a)]$ as:

 Since this theorem relies on $\nabla_a Q^{\cpol} (s,a)$, it requires that the action space $\mathcal{A}$ (and thus the policy $\cpol$) be continuous.

 \textit{Deep deterministic policy gradient} (DDPG) \cite{lillicrap2015continuous} is a variant of DPG where the policy $\cpol$ and critic $Q^{\cpol}$ are approximated with deep neural networks.
 DDPG is an off-policy algorithm, and samples trajectories from a replay buffer of experiences that are stored throughout training.
-DDPG also makes use of a target network, as in DQN \cite{mnih2015human}. \textit{Deep deterministic policy gradient} (DDPG) \cite{lillicrap2015continuous} is a variant of DPG where the policy $\cpol$ and critic $Q^{\cpol}$ are approximated with deep neural networks.
-DDPG is an off-policy algorithm, and samples trajectories from a replay buffer of experiences that are stored throughout training.
 DDPG also makes use of a target network, as in DQN \cite{mnih2015human}.